fairyeszhuo/GEO4962-2021/_episodes/07-CMIP6-model-topics.md

 This figure is not very useful: we do not know which projection was used, there is no coastline, we would rather have a proper title, etc.

-To do that we need to add bit more information.
+To do that we need to add a bit more information.

 <font color="green">On jupyter:</font>